 How To Become A Freelance Copywriter

-In 2019, if you want to really make bank, freelancing is the only viable option.
+If you want to really make bank in the next 12 months, freelancing is the only viable option.

 And frankly, that’s a good thing.